Buzz Off: Why Your LED Lights Hum and How to Stop It

 LED ceiling light buzzing

-Some LED ceiling lights with integrated LED’s emit a buzzing sound during operation.
+Some LED ceiling lights with integrated LEDs emit a buzzing sound during operation.
 This is caused by the LED driver as described above.
 This is installed in the base of most ceiling luminaires.
 Even if the driver circuit itself barely hums audibly, the base of the luminaire serves as a resonance body in some constructions.
 This amplifies the buzzing and is audible throughout the room.

 Check mounting

 You should first check that the ceiling lamp is correctly mounted and that all screws are tightened.
-Otherwise, the base could resonate well, especially with metal constructions, and serves as a resonating body.
+Otherwise, the base could resonate well, especially with metal constructions, and serve as a resonating body.
 If no improvement can be achieved, only an exchange of the light will help.

 Exchange buzzing lamps?